 When a welder is using a MIG process, the engine automatically goes to a speed that gives enough load to start any wire size.
 Once a welder initiates the arc, the control mechanism calculates the required load and corrects engine speed.
-For higher amperage welds, when more power is needed, the engine will continue to increase in speed, whereas it will decrease for welds that demand less amperage.
+For higher amperage welds, the engine will continue to increase in speed, whereas it will decrease for welds that demand less amperage.

 To keep the engine from constantly changing speeds based on weld load requirements, the technology monitors and calculates load needs, to limit the number of times the engine will go up and down based on those needs.
 This helps avoid having an engine speed that is constantly changing but ensures operators get all the power necessary for the job.

 Control of auxiliary power

 In addition to the Auto-Speed feature, a second Miller-exclusive technology allows users to run most jobsite tools at 2,400 rpm to save fuel and reduce noise.
 This technology — Excel™ power — is optional in the electronic fuel injection (EFI) Trailblazer models and is also available on diesel models.
 With Excel power, welders get 2,400 watts of pure 120-volt, 60-hertz generator power, completely separate from the machine’s standard generator power.
 This allows operators to run tools and low-amperage welding arcs simultaneously at idle speed.

 What speed regulation means for fuel efficiency

 Operators can complete many jobsite applications at power levels lower than those allowed by typical welder/generators in this category.
 For example, a common application on jobsites is welding a 1/8-inch 7018 stick electrode.
-With speed-governing technology, welders can complete this type of welding all day and never have the machine come out of idle.
+With Auto-Speed technology, welders can complete this type of welding all day and never have the machine come out of idle.

-Any stick, TIG or MIG welding application that runs at less than 150 amps (gas) or 135 amps (diesel) can be completed at idle.
+Additionally, operators can complete any stick, TIG or MIG welding application that runs at less than 150 amps (gas) or 135 amps (diesel) at idle.
 Welding processes that use 150 to 200 amps have a 2,800-rpm continuous load with this technology, while welding applications that need 200 to 250 amps require a 3,200-rpm continuous load.
 Amperage requirements above 250 amps run at 3,600 rpm.
 (These are all approximate thresholds for gas model rpm changes.)